-Three Thirteen is for 2 or more players.
-Best with 2 to 4 players.
+Three Thirteen is for two or more players, best with two to four players.

-A standard 52-card deck for 2 players.
-Two standard 52-card decks for 3 to 4 players.
+A standard 52-card deck for two players, or two standard 52-card decks for three to four players.

 Beyond that, simply use enough standard 52-card decks to ensure there are enough cards for the final round.